YannisTevissen/UpToCure/README.md

 - **No reports showing up?** Check that your markdown files are in the `reports` directory and formatted correctly.
 - **Server won't start?** Ensure you have Python 3.11+ and PDM installed.
 - **API errors?** Check the server logs for detailed error messages.
+- **Reports generator errors?** Check API keys in the `.env` file and ensure Python 3.12 is installed.

 ## Disclaimer